ashvikagrawal/News-App/README.md

 # News-App

-A GUI-based Personalized News Aggregator using Python and Tkinter that fetches top news articles based on user-selected categories and allows opening links with a double-click.
+The Personalized News Aggregator is a Python-based GUI application that fetches and displays top news articles from various categories such as business, entertainment, health, and technology.
+Built with Tkinter, it allows users to select a category from a dropdown menu and retrieve real-time news from the NewsAPI.
+The results are displayed in a table, where users can double-click an article to open its full content in a web browser.
+This project enhances news accessibility by providing a simple and interactive way to stay updated with personalized content.